 A lot of consulting hopefuls skip ahead to worrying about interviews.
 They don’t appreciate that more than 50% are cut at the application phase.
 There is a tendency for strong candidates who would expect an interview in most other professions to simply fire off a generic CV and use almost identical cover letters across all their target firms.

 With consulting, though, this isn’t going to work.
 Nobody can expect an interview at all – let alone with that level of effort.
 CV’s are going to need to be re-written for consulting.
 There is a particular expected format and a relentless focus on how you can demonstrate you have the relevant skills via tangible achievements.
 You can read MyConsultingCoach’s free resume guide here for a lot more on how to do this.

 The demands on consulting cover letters are particularly high.
 Ideally, they will be the product of as much research and networking on your part as possible, with each final document being unique and highly specific to the firm – and indeed the individual office – you are applying to.
 Again, MyConsultingCoach has an extensive free guide to help you out.

 Case Interview – the Main Event

 Of course, a good application won’t let you walk into a job on its own.
 The big firms are increasingly using reasoning tests like the McKinsey PST to wade through their huge applicant pools.
+(The McKinsey PST is an automated, usually online, test.)
 However, the most difficult stage in the consulting selection process will always be the case interview.